safkmoem3f/melinda/README.md

 ### Hi there visitor 👋

-Here you can find ongoing projects and code snippets and underneath you will find statistics which may or may not interest you!
+Here you can find ongoing projects, code snippets and everything fun I've done in the past.
+Also, underneath you will find statistics which may or may not interest you!

 <!-- Stats -->